Welcome to Signal Fires, Inc!

 Real Farm Work.
 Real Learning.
 Real Fun.

-Forget classroom walls – at Farm School Fridays, education happens in the fresh air with dirt under your fingernails and animals as your teachers.
-Your child will tie on their boots and dive into authentic farm work alongside our family & TEACHERS, gaining invaluable life skills while caring for our sheep, donkeys, chickens, and turkeys.
+Forget classroom walls – at Farm School Fridays, education happens in the fresh air with dirt under your fingernails and farm educators guiding your child through the work on a regenerative farm.
+Your child will tie on their boots and dive into authentic farm work alongside our family & TEACHERS, gaining invaluable life skills & building community while caring for our sheep, donkeys, chickens, and turkeys.

 This isn't just a farm visit – it's real agricultural education where students take on genuine responsibilities and see the direct impact of their work.